WELCOME

 Access

-• 71% of Maine children under 6 have all available parents in the workforce.
-Early childhood education is a critical backbone of a functioning workforce.
+• 69% of Maine children under 6 have all available parents in the workforce.

 • 22% of Maine children live in a childcare desert.

-• Only about one third of Maine 4-year-olds are enrolled in publicly-funded pre-K.
+• About 47% of Maine 4-year-olds are enrolled in publicly-funded pre-K, which is offered by 79% of districts statewide.

 Affordability

-• The average cost of full-time, center-based infant care in Maine is $11,700 per year.
+• When care is available, the average cost of full-time, center-based infant care in Maine is $11,700 per year.

 • A two-parent family making the state’s median income spends an average of 14% of their yearly income on childcare for one child.